 - Aspergillus and Penicillium species have the ability to produce large quantities of extracellular enzymes.
-This feature made them useful in industrial purposes for the production of almost all commercial fungal enzymes.
+This feature made them useful for industrial purposes for the production of almost all commercial fungal enzymes.

 Fungi in Hormone production

-- Some fungi like Gibberella fujikuroi is used to produce plant hormone-like Gibberellin.
+- Some fungi like Gibberella fujikuroi are used to produce plant hormone-like Gibberellin.